Use this step by step tutorial to make cute and easy Halloween marshmallow pop cupcakes. Fun to make with kids at spooky parties!

 Push lollipop sticks into marshmallows until they stick into place.

-Melt some white chocolate and color it orange. you can also use orange candy melts.
+Melt some white chocolate and color it orange or just use orange candy melts.

-Dip your marshmallow pop into this chocolate until it’s fully covered.
+Dip your marshmallow pop into this melted chocolate until it’s fully covered.

 Push these pops into a styrofoam block and wait for the chocolate to dry (it only takes a few minutes).